Mandatory Overtime Laws

 Can Overtime Be Mandatory?

+Yes.
 According to the FLSA your employer can require you to work overtime and can fire you if you refuse.
-There are several instances where an overtime work requirement makes sense to both the employer and the employees.
-Jobs with mandatory overtime may include jobs such as:

 Are You Owed Mandatory Overtime Pay?